adas7232/adas7232.github.io/_posts/2022-08-21-Is-fasting-and-vegeterrien-diet-always-good-for-health.md

 4. I was not doing exercise in a way that suits my body

 So, I decided to confront all the above in a drastic move in late 2019.
 I became vegetarian and started intermittent fasting.
 Being a non-vegetarian throughout my life, it was a hard decision especially when my family members are not.
 I do remember that for the first week, my body reacted a little differently and then I get used to it.
 My craving for meat and other non-veg items like eggs etc started coming down with time.
 Even though I didn’t reduce my food intake, I started losing weight.
 Within 6 months or so, my weight reduces from 168lb to 135lb.
 I was happy that my food habit got simplified and I don’t need to worry about what kind of non-veg food is being cooked at home.
 I did this experiment until late 2021, i.e. almost 2 years.
 During this time, in addition to being vegetarian, I also minimize my sugar consumption including any kind of soft drinks.
 I also focused on home-cooked food rather than eating outside.
 Here are some of the benefits that I felt –

 •	My stomach issues are gone mostly except for some occasional gas issues.
 •	As I lost weight, I can run more miles before I get exhausted.
 •	I felt more energetic (difficult to quantify, but I explained it later)
 •	Some of the food that I had difficulties digesting, now I can take those regularly without any issues.
-•	My HDL level improved slightly.
+•	My HDL level improved (probably because of regular exercise).

 In contrast, here are some of the things that didn’t go as per my expectations –
 1. My total cholesterol (and LDL) didn’t improve (I have high cholesterol) at all.
 2. I got several vitamin deficiencies – such as D, B12, Calcium, etc.